PicoCentauri/comment-artifact/README.md

 > jobs: ...
 > ```
 >
-> or within job where you want to use the `comment-artifact` action
+> or within the specific job where you want to use the `comment-artifact`
+> action:
 >
 > ```yaml
 > jobs: